 Adding a Plant

 To add a plant in AQUATOX, select one of the available plant compartments (Diatoms, Greens, Blue-greens, Other Algae, or Macrophytes) on the “Insert State Variable” screen and then choose the plant data you wish to load from the plant database.
 Initial conditions for the plant and any external loadings must then be specified.
 A "seed" loading may be specified (generally as a constant load) to prevent permanent extinction from occurring.
-Seed loadings are generally very small loadings (e.g. 1e-5 mg/L) that allow for reintroduction of an organism after environmental conditions have improved to allow that organism to be viable in the system again.
-The Wizard interface may also be used to add plant variables.
+Seed loadings are generally very small loadings (e.g., 1e-5 mg/L) that allow for reintroduction of an organism after environmental conditions have improved to allow that organism to be viable in the system again.

 Adding an Animal

 To add an animal in AQUATOX, select one of the available animal compartments (Shredders, Sediment Feeders, Suspended Feeders, Clams, Grazers, Snails, Predatory Invertebrates, Large and Small Forage Fish, Large and Small Bottom Fish, and Large and Small Game Fish) on the “Insert State Variable” screen and then choose the animal data you wish to load from the animal database.
 Initial conditions for the animal, any external loadings, and trophic interactions within the food web must also be specified.
 Size-class fish may be specified using the Animal Linkages interface.
 A "seed" loading may be specified as a constant load to prevent permanent extinction from occurring.
-The Wizard interface is especially useful for adding fish state variables.

 Using Sediment Bed Models and Data Requirements